drhirn/fhem-rhasspy/sentences/README.md

-Some sample sentences in german for rhasspy-fhem
+Some sample sentences-files in german for rhasspy-fhem